 The ICE recognises the need to continually review and assess the risks of slavery or human trafficking.
 We accept that there may be gaps in the visibility of supply chains and limitations in the tools used to identify risks and that addressing these is a complex task.

-ICE will retain focus on the issue of modern slavery and continue its journey to develop an effective framework to eliminate such practices from our supply chain.
+ICE will retain focus on the issue of modern slavery and continue its journey to develop and maintain an effective framework to eliminate such practices from our supply chain.

-This statement constitutes the first annual statement of the ICE in relation to the Modern Slavery Act and relates to the financial year ending 31 December 2019.
-It was approved by the Trustee Board on 24 March 2020.
+- This statement constitutes the second annual statement of the ICE in relation to the Modern Slavery Act and relates to the financial year ending 31 December 2020.
+It was approved by the Trustee Board on 23 March 2021